toinhao1/ballot-buddy-server/README.md

-# The backend for hadnling the database and all api calls for Ballot Buddy.
+# The backend for handling the database and all api calls for Ballot Buddy.